mvallet91/SmartPub-TSENER/README.md

 In addition, we need to prepare data and train word2vec and doc2vec models used in the expansion and filtering steps.

 ### Module 1: NER Training
-This first module provides with the environment for anyone interested to train a NER model (Stanford NER) for the labelling of long-tail entities, for example datasets used in scientific publications:
+This first module provides with the environment for anyone interested to train a NER model (Stanford NER) for the labelling of long-tail entities.
-“...in this work, we benchmark our algorithm using the *ImageNet* corpus...”.

 ### Module 2: NER Labelling
 Once a model is trained, it can be used to label certain types of long-tail entities in text.